 Effective January 1, 2007.

-It is the law in Nova Scotia that children travelling in vehicles are safely secured in a car seat or booster seat that is appropriate for their age, weight and height and used according to the manufacturer’s instructions.
+It is the law in Nova Scotia that children traveling in vehicles are safely secured in a car seat or booster seat that is appropriate for their age, weight and height.

 Rear-Facing Car Seat